ih8sun/Solved-C-CPP-Algorithms/README.md

 # Why do some files have names of people?

-Well, as I said before, most of the files are examens, or resolved tasks for students.
+Well, as I said before, most of the files are exams, projects , or resolved tasks for students.
-So what better than putting their names in the file?😮‍💨
+Sooo what better than putting their names in the file?😮‍💨

 # What can I find here?